Mean Girls (musical): Recording

 The Original Broadway Cast recording was released digitally in the U.S. on May 18, 2018.
 The physical album was released in the U.S. on June 15, 2018.
 The album debuted at number 42 on the Billboard 200 chart, the highest debut for a cast album in over a year.

-On December 7, 2018, "Rockin' Around the Pole", which does not appear on the cast recording but is featured in the musical, was released on digital music platforms.
+On December 7, 2018, a full version of "Rockin' Around the Pole", a song that does not appear on the cast recording and was cut from the musical but still used as a short snippet during the talent show scene, was released on digital music platforms.
 A music video for the holiday song was also released.
-On April 8, 2020, a live recording of "Bossed Up", a song that was included in the show's Washington, D.C. tryout but was ultimately cut from the Broadway production, was officially released to celebrate what would have been the show's two year anniversary on Broadway.
+On April 8, 2020, a live recording of "Bossed Up", a song that was included in the show's Washington, D.C., tryout but was ultimately cut from the Broadway production, was officially released to celebrate what would have been the show's second anniversary on Broadway.